 IV.
 COMMERCIAL ADVERTISING STANDARDS

-Advertising displayed on the exterior of Harbor Transit buses shall be strictly commercial in nature and purpose.
+Advertising displayed on the interior and exterior of Harbor Transit buses or trolleys shall be strictly commercial in nature and purpose.
 Commercial advertising also is available on the interior of the buses.

 Because Harbor Transit serves persons of all ages and backgrounds and strives to create a comfortable and enjoyable experience for all passengers, the following types of advertising are prohibited: